Kotlin/kotlin-jupyter/docs/README-STUB.md

 ## Installation

-There are three ways to install kernel:
+There are three ways to install the kernel:

 ### Conda